 What are the symptoms of too much vitamin B6?

-High intakes of vitamin B6 as a supplement can cause a number of adverse effects, including severe neurological symptoms.
-High doses may also result in skin lesions, photosensitivity, and gastrointestinal problems, such as nausea and heartburn.
+High intakes of vitamin B6 as a supplement can cause several adverse effects, including severe neurological symptoms.
+What’s more, high doses may also result in skin lesions, photosensitivity, and gastrointestinal problems, such as nausea and heartburn.

 What foods contain vitamin B6?

-Vitamin B6 is found in a number of foods.
+Vitamin B6 is found in many foods.
 Fish, beef liver, and other common meats, like chicken and turkey, are rich sources of this vitamin.
 Other vitamin B6 foods include potatoes, green peas, winter squash, bananas, and other fruits and vegetables.
 This nutrient is also often added to certain types of foods, such as cereals.